-The Bird's Foot Violet grows well in zones 4 to 8 but can grow in zones that are just outside of these ranges
+The Bird's Foot Violet grows well in zones 4 to 8 but can grow in zones outside of these ranges.

-These zones include states that are along the northern border of the country, such as Montana and North Dakota.
-The zones also include states that are located in the center of the country including Colorado and Missouri.
+These zones include states along the northern border of the country, such as Montana and North Dakota.
+The zones also include states located in the center of the country, including Colorado and Missouri.

 Bloom Color - Blooms on the plant can be different colors, but most are in shades of blue and purple.
-The top portion of the petals is usually a darker shade than what is seen on the bottom with many lower areas being light blue or white.
-With few leaves on the plant, other colors that are typically seen are the brown shades of the stems.
+The top portion of the petals is usually a darker shade than what is seen on the bottom, with many lower areas being light blue or white.
+With few leaves on the plant, other colors typically seen are the brown shades of the stems.

 Height at Maturity - The Bird's Foot Violet is a small plant.
 Our flowers usually grow close to three inches in height when they reach maturity.
 They tend to spread along the ground instead of growing vertically.

-Soil Type Preferred- Dry or sandy soil is preferred by the plant.
-It can sometimes be a bit difficult to get the plant started because it grows better in dry conditions.
-However, once the roots begin to spread in the soil, the plant tends to grow rather quickly.
+Soil Type Preferred- The plant prefers dry or sandy soil.
+It can sometimes be challenging to get the plant started because it grows better in dry conditions.
+However, once the roots begin to spread in the soil, the plant grows rather quickly.